Sundarapandian

-Sundarapandian is a 2012 Indian Tamil-language action comedy drama film written and directed by S. R. Prabhakaran in his debut, and produced by M. Sasikumar.
-The film stars Sasikumar and Lakshmi Menon, while Vijay Sethupathi, Inigo Prabhakaran, Soori, Appukutty, and Soundararaja appear in supporting roles.
-Music was composed by N. R. Raghunanthan, while cinematography was handled by Premkumar Chandran.
-The film was released on 14 September 2012 and became a commercial success.
+Sundarapandian is a 2012 Indian Tamil-language action comedy drama film written and directed by S. R. Prabhakaran in his debut and produced by M. Sasikumar.
+The film stars Sasikumar as the title character, Lakshmi Menon and Vijay Sethupathi, while Inigo Prabhakaran, Soori, Appukutty, and Soundararaja appear in supporting roles.
+The music was composed by N. R. Raghunanthan, while cinematography was handled by Premkumar Chandran.

+Sundarapandian was released on 14 September 2012 and became a commercial success, winning three Tamil Nadu State Film Awards.
 It was remade in Kannada as Raja Huli (2013) and in Telugu as Speedunnodu (2016).